xiaoliangstd/unitree_guide-docs/source/docs/Common/fsm.rst

 State switch
 -------------------
 The image shown below shows the FSM and switching conditions.
+Each box represents a state, and there are state switching conditions between the two boxes, and the arrow indicates the direction of state transfer.

 .. image:: ../../images/fsmSwitch.png